-While the mouse and keyboard are likely your PC’s dirtiest components, the screen can also become unsavory in appearance.
-Displays not only pull in dust, but become dartboards for sneezes, unexpected food projectiles, and other unidentifiable substances.
-We explain how to safely clean a computer screen to eliminate the evil, embarrassing yuck glaring back at you.
+While the mouse and keyboard are likely your PC’s dirtiest components, the screen can also become dirty quickly.
+Displays not only pull in dust, but become dartboards for random sneezes, unexpected food or drink projectiles, and other a category of unidentifiable substances that appear somehow.
+Here, we’ll explain how to safely clean a computer screen to eliminate the evil, embarrassing yuck glaring back at you.

 This guide is broken up into several components: the type of materials you should and should not use, the type of cleaners you should and should not use, and how to actually clean a computer screen with these items.
 This guide applies to both stand-alone and laptop displays.